 \section{Methodology}

-From the above section, it is evident that the original SAM's design has a substantial limit to handling the length extrapolation problem.
-To address this, \yr{as shown in Figure~\ref{fig:sum},} we present a Scalable Bias-mode Attention Mask (BA-SAM).
+\yr{Based on the preliminaries, we further analyze the characteristics of SAM: the original SAM sets the input to a fixed resolution of 1024, where it uses absolute position coding and the dot product.
+Thus, there are significant limitations in the processing of length extrapolation problems.} To address this, \yr{as shown in Fig.~\ref{fig:sum},} we present a Scalable Bias-mode Attention Mask (BA-SAM).
 In Sec.~\ref{sec:4.1}, we provide a theoretical explanation for the scaling factor used in the original Transformer and introduce a new scaling factor to regulate the magnitude inconsistency caused by length extrapolation.
-In Sec.~\ref{sec:4.2} we design a bias-mode attention mask to place more focus on neighboring tokens, ensuring the sensitivity of the model when meeting positional encoding variations.
-Finally, we explain how we will embed our proposed BA-SAM into the SAM-based structure in Sec.~\ref{sec:4.3}.
+In Sec.~\ref{sec:4.2} we design a bias-mode attention mask to place more focus on neighboring tokens, mitigating the impact of untrained distant information.
+Finally, we explain how we will embed our BA-SAM into the SAM-based structure in Sec.~\ref{sec:4.3}.